 There is so much learning that we all pick up from our normal lives, activities and environments, every day, without even trying.
-Some call learning from the world worldschooling.
+Some call learning from the world, worldschooling or world schooling.
 You can call it that if you like.
-Some prefer natural learning or unschooling.
+Some prefer natural learning, unschooling or wildschooling.
 It’s part of being human, and certainly part of being a child, to learn.

-It’s actually really hard to stop it happening.
+It’s actually really hard to stop learning from happening.
 Any environment or experience teaches us things.
 But can that learning replace a formal, government-stamped education?
-We think it can and that it goes even further towards producing well rounded, globally aware, human beings than the school environment.
+We think it can and that it goes even further towards producing well-rounded, globally aware, human beings than the school environment.

 I get that not everyone can travel as freely as we do, but even if you’re tied to a town, a job, or a family, there are amazing things to be learnt all around you.
 The world is the best teacher.